cvaranko/data_333/README.md

 # data_333
-These files contain my assignments from my DATA 330 class at Bellevue College using Python
+These files contain my assignments from my DATA 333 class at Bellevue College using Python.
+(Jupyter Notebook)